Classifiers: Tristan’s mystery powder

 Anyway, everything was going fine until a couple of wax dummies started melting.

-Classifiers are often themselves nouns.
-Look above: police, Christmas, wax—all nouns.
+Classifiers are often nouns.
+Look above; we have police, Christmas, and wax—all nouns.

 But paired with another noun—police car, Christmas tree, wax dummy—they change their function slightly and serve to classify the main noun.